dmranck/ticketutil/read-the-docs/source/JIRA.rst

 ``get_ticket_content(self, ticket_id=None)``

 Queries the JIRA API to get ticket_content using ticket_id.
-The ticket_content is expressed in a form of dictionary as a result of JIRA API get product: https://docs.atlassian.com/software/jira/docs/api/REST/7.6.1/#api/2/issue-getIssue
+The ticket_content is expressed in a form of dictionary as a result of JIRA API's get issue: https://docs.atlassian.com/software/jira/docs/api/REST/7.6.1/#api/2/issue-getIssue

 .. code:: python